Bronya-Rand/DDLCModTemplate2.0/README.md

 3. Splash screen on first load.
 This adheres to the Team Salvato guidelines for creating fan mods of the game.
 4. Remastered RPY's to be exact replicas of DDLC's own RPY's with explainations.
 5. Customizable!
 Use as a starting point for any ideas you wish to create.
 6. Ready to use with Xcode.
 Open this project in Xcode and you can edit, build, and run your mod without opening Ren'Py Launcher ever again!

-> Note: You need to change your `RENPY_TOOL` location and the Ren'Py app location in the target scheme.
+> Note: You need to change your `RENPY_TOOL` location and the Ren'Py app location in the target scheme for Xcode.
 [Learn more &rsaquo;](XCODE.md)

 ### Returned Features
 1. Ghost Menu
-2. Early Sayori Kill (if you delete Sayori before her Death, new screen takes over)
+2. Early Sayori Kill (if you delete Sayori before her death, new screen takes over)
 3. Special Poems!
-4. Remastered Splash.rpy to be a exact replica of DDLC's Splash Screen. and more!
+4. Remastered `splash.rpy` to be a exact replica of DDLC's Splash Screen. and more!
+5. Poem Responses! `(Coming Soon)`

 ### Added Features
 1. Advanced ZIP, for experienced DDLC/Ren'Py Coders
 2. Terra's In-Depth Poemgame
 3. Community Driven Tutorial
+4. Xcode Support for MacOS